 kinako (roasted soybean powder)

 Cream the butter with the powdered sugar and vanilla extract.
 Whisk together the flours, salt and 24 g powdered sugar and add, in three additions, to the butter.
-Lastly, mix in the black sesame.
+Lastly, mix in the black sesame and chopped walnuts.
 Wrap the dough in plastic and chill completely, a couple hours or so.

 When ready to bake, preheat the oven to 400F.
 Take a walnut- to hazelnut-sized pieces of dough and roll into small spheres–you can make around 24 smaller cookies, or 15 tbsp-sized ones (20g each).
 Place on a sheetpan lined with parchment paper.
 Bake 8-15 minutes or until just about firm to the touch.
 The baking time will vary depending on the size – the larger 20g cookies can take up to 15 minutes in my oven, the smaller 12-13g cookies can take 8-10 minutes.

 Sift together an equal quantity of kinako and powdered sugar into a shallow dish to coat the cookies; 30g of each was sufficient for me.

 Let cookies cool couple minutes before rolling until coated in the kinako-powdered sugar mixture.
 Place on a wire rack, let cool completely and roll in the coating once more.